Shared Parental Leave: Sharing or splitting up leave

 This is a common way for partners to share leave.
 The birth partner takes 39 weeks of leave with pay, and chooses to return to work once the paid portion of maternity leave ends.

 If she curtails her maternity leave by 13 weeks, she has up to 13 weeks that she can share with her partner.
-Her partner can take this leave whenever they would like – either after their paternity leave, or after their partner returns to work.
+Her partner can take this leave whenever they would like (within the 52 week period after birth) – they can, in this example, take SPL after their paternity leave (as they have chosen to take paternity leave right away), or after their partner returns to work.

 Example 2: Partners want to share leave equally